 countries have made considerable progress in implementing the Action lines in the form of tangible policies, projects and services in all of the society’s vital sectors, as well as integration of the WSIS Objectives within the national ICT policies.

-CDT: countries have made considerable progress in implementing the Action lines in the form of tangible policies, projects and services in all of the society’s vital sectors, as well as integration of the WSIS Objectives within the national ICT policies.
+CDT: countries have made considerable progress in the form of tangible policies, projects and services in all of the society’s vital sectors, as well as integration of the WSIS Objectives within the national ICT policies.

 WSIS Action Lines have led to deepening the understanding and significance of ICT for development by policy and decision makers.

-Access: WSIS Action Lines have led to deepening the understanding and significance of ICT for development by policy and decision makers.
+Access: WSIS Action Lines have contriubuted to deepening the understanding and significance of ICT for development by policy and decision makers.

-CDT: WSIS Action Lines have led to deepening the understanding and significance of ICT for development by policy and decision makers.
+CDT: WSIS Action Lines have contributed to deepening the understanding and significance of ICT for development by policy and decision makers.

 majority of developing countries now feature ICTs as key enablers of their national visions and plans for social and economic development.

-Egypt: majority of developing countries now feature ICTs as key enablers of their national visions and plans for social and economic development.
+Egypt: majority of developing countries now feature ICTs as key enablers of their national visions and plans for social and economic sustainable development.

 increase in access to information and knowledge has widened and deepened in the last 10 years with more opportunities available to exercise freedom of expression and engage in social networking than ever before.

-USA: increase in access to information and knowledge has widened and deepened in the last 10 years with more opportunities available to exercise freedom of expression and engage in social networking than ever before.
+USA: increase in access to information and knowledge has widened and deepened in the last 10 years with more opportunities available to exercise freedom of expression and engage in social networking more than ever before.

 the emergence of new services, including social networks and cloud computing, in the last few years have increased the means to access and distribute information.